Gerard Brennan: After retirement

 Following his retirement from the High Court, Brennan was a non-permanent judge of the Hong Kong Court of Final Appeal (2000-2012) and an external judge of the Supreme Court of Fiji (1999–2000), chancellor of the University of Technology Sydney (1998–2004) and Foundation Scientia Professor of Law at the University of New South Wales (1998).
 He was an honorary visiting professor of law at the University of New South Wales.

+In a 2001 exchange of letters with Archbishop George Pell, he defended the primacy of conscience over obedience to authority.

 In June 2021, Brennan intervened in a public debate over a family of asylum seekers, supporting the family with a letter in major newspapers.
 It begins: